SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 <kbd>![](images/mono-to-micro-part-1/inventory.png)</kbd>

 Now you will corrupt the service and cause its health check to start failing.
-To simulate the app crasing, let's kill the underlying service so it stops responding.
+To simulate the app crashing, let's kill the underlying service so it stops responding.
 Execute:

 `oc rsh dc/inventory pkill java`